poppinss/hooks/README.md

   // Return the cleanup function return (error) => {
-    // In case of error, remove file if (error) {
+    // In case of an error, remove the file if (error) {
       await fs.unlink()
     }